gibbyDev/go-crm-server/README.md

 # Project go-crm-server

-One Paragraph of project description goes here
+This is a set of go microservices.
+Each of which are dockerized in their own containers with their own database and they all communicate with one another.
+The first service is an auth service for sign up, sign in, and sign out with email verification.
+The second is an api that handles an IT ticketing system.
+The third is a video & text chat app using WebRTC

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

 ## MakeFile